 Music.
 While music can be difficult to pick up after a certain age, it’s definitely not impossible.
 Playing an instrument is fantastic for boosting creativity and happiness.
 Music also improves visual and verbal skills and reduces depression and anxiety.

 Yoga.
-One of the best things about yoga is that is beneficial for any age and any fitness level.
+One of the best things about yoga is that it's beneficial for any age and any fitness level.
 Yoga increases physical strength, boosts energy, and promotes cardio and circulatory health.
 Yoga is also an excellent way to practice mindfulness, which will leave you less stressed and more productive.

 Walking.
 Regular brisk walking is incredible for weight management and your overall physical health.
 While walking may not sound like the ideal way to spend your free time, walking clubs and hiking make this healthy hobby and an enjoyable and versatile way to promote wellness.